Written by Paul J Bucknell on March, 05, 2020

 The Night Encounter

-What we do in private is much different from what we would do in public.
-There are a lot of brave people at a big Billy Graham Crusade who dare walk down those aisles crammed with people onto the field.
-Perhaps we would do that too in the increase of excitement, but usually, we have a guarded heart.
-Nicodemus typified this approach.
+What we do in private is very different from what we do in public.
+Many brave people at a big Billy Graham Crusade dare to walk down those crowded aisles onto the field.
+Perhaps we would do the same in a moment of excitement, but usually, we keep a guarded heart.
+Nicodemus exemplified this approach.

-One of the significant phrases in the passage helps reveal this guarded approach—Nicodemus “came by night.”
-They didn’t have the street lights back then.
-Perhaps, a few places had lanterns, but overall, it was lights out when the sun went down except for some meeting places.
+One of the key phrases in the passage helps reveal this cautious approach—Nicodemus “came by night.”
+They didn’t have street lights back then.
+Maybe a few places had lanterns, but overall, it was lights out after sunset except for some meeting spots.

 Why Secretly Act When You Fear Nobody?
 (John 3:1-2)